cvedovini/wp-linkedin/readme.txt

 == Changelog ==

+= Version 2.1 =

+- Removed everything related to network updates
+- Changed some defaults
+- Moved most of the profile templates to the Advanced Templates plugin and left only what's necessary for the basic profile fields

 = Version 2.0.2 =

 - CSS fix for some cases when blockquotes have horizontal margins in the scroller